An interview with Marilyn Eckelman, Director of Graduate Management Career Services

-The final numbers for the Class of 2013 full-time MBA placements resulted in 89% of our full-time MBA graduates receiving job placements within three months of graduation and 99% of the Class of 2013 being placed in summer internships.
-The Class of 2013 experienced successful job offers in corporate finance, marketing and sales, human resources, as well as strategy jobs.
+The final numbers for the Class of 2014 full-time MBA placements resulted in 91% of our full-time MBA graduates receiving job placements after graduation and 100% of the Class of 2015 being placed in summer internships.
+The Class of 2014 experienced successful job offers in corporate finance, marketing and sales, human resources, as well as strategy jobs.
 Additionally, job offers resulting directly from summer internships continue to be strong.

 That's terrific.
 Have things been challenging leading up to this?

 The job market has shown signs of improvement as companies look to build bench strength by adding the talent and experience they find in MBA students.
 The job hunt for MBAs continues to mirror the job market overall.
 Companies were, and still are, reviewing every head count.
 When you consider the number of job hunters in the market, the search can take longer and be more competitive.
 There are challenges for students who may require visa sponsorship as companies continue to limit hiring.
 Overall, I see this as the new normal and our job in Career Strategies is to work with students to individually source opportunities that may be a fit for them.
 We are always optimistic.